InstantWebP2P/nodejs-httpp/deps/npm/doc/files/package.json.md

       "version": "0.0.0",
       "dependencies": {
         "express": "visionmedia/express",
-        "mocha": "visionmedia/mocha#4727d357ea",
+        "mocha": "visionmedia/mocha#4727d357ea"
-        "module": "user/repo#feature\/branch"
       }
     }

 ## Local Paths

 As of version 2.0.0 you can provide a path to a local directory that contains a package.
-Local paths can be saved using `npm install -S` or `npm install --save`, using any of these forms:
+Local paths can be saved using `npm install --save`, using any of these forms:

     ../foo/bar
     ~/foo/bar